orkes-io/docs/docs/faqs/task-cache-output.md

      }
 ```

-- **tlInSecondt**- Provide the time to live in seconds.
-You can also pass this parameter as a variable.
+- **tlInSecondt**: Provide the time to live in seconds.
+You can also [pass this parameter as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor).
-- **key**- Provide the cache key, which is a string with parameter substitution based on the task input.
-You can also pass this parameter as a variable.
+- **key**: Provide the cache key, which is a string with parameter substitution based on the task input.
+You can also [pass this parameter as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor).

 This field is currently supported for the following task types: